geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 ## Deno Docker Example

-Let’s jump to the practical part now, we will use a simple Deno Fresh application to see how we can dockerize it.
-I have already created a basic Deno fresh app and open-sourced it on [GitHub](https://github.com/geshan/deno-fresh-docker).
+Let’s jump to the practical part now; we will use a simple Deno Fresh application to see how we can dockerize it.
+I have already created a basic Deno Fresh app and open-sourced it on [GitHub](https://github.com/geshan/deno-fresh-docker).

-Before getting into the technical details, let’s talk about what Deno fresh is.
-The [official website](https://fresh.deno.dev/) of Deno Fresh has a tagline saying  “The simple, approachable, productive web framework.
-The framework so simple, you already know it”.
+Before getting into the technical details, let’s talk about what Deno Fresh is.
+The [official website](https://fresh.deno.dev/) of Deno Fresh has a tagline saying "The simple, approachable, productive web framework.
+The framework so simple, you already know it."

 The official [docs](https://fresh.deno.dev/docs/introduction) further state: